mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-02-17-lorena-portrait.md

 ---
-layout: work
+layout: media
 title: "A scenic view of The Mokes"
-description: "PaperFaces portrait of Lorena drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Lorena drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-lorena-lg.jpg
   thumb: paperfaces-lorena-150.jpg